Skip to main content

 3

-Lightly oil a baking sheet.
-Spread meatballs out on sheet.
-Bake on middle rack until cooked through, 20-22 minutes.
-(TIP: It’s OK if some cheese oozes out!)
-Remove from oven.
-Heat broiler to high.
+• Lightly oil a baking sheet.
+Spread meatballs out across sheet. • Bake on middle rack until cooked through, 20-22 minutes.
+(It’s OK if some cheese oozes out!)
+Remove sheet from oven. • Heat broiler to high.

 4

-Once water is boiling, add rigatoni to pot.
-Cook until al dente, 9-11 minutes.
-Reserve 1 cup pasta cooking water, then drain and set aside.
-Meanwhile, place 1 TBSP butter (2 TBSP for 4 servings) in second small microwavesafe bowl; microwave until melted, 30 seconds.
-Stir in remaining panko, ¼ tsp Tuscan Heat Spice (½ tsp for 4; you’ll use the rest later), salt, and pepper.
+• Once water is boiling, add rigatoni to pot.
+Cook, stirring occasionally, until al dente, 9-11 minutes. • Reserve 1 cup pasta cooking water, then drain and set aside. • While pasta cooks, place 1 TBSP butter (2 TBSP for 4 servings) in a second small microwave-safe bowl; microwave until melted, 30 seconds.
+Stir in remaining panko, ¼ tsp Tuscan Heat Spice (½ tsp for 4), salt, and pepper.
+(You’ll use the rest of the Tuscan Heat Spice in the next step.)

 Simmer Sauce